jinkebj/HandyNote-Service/README.md

 npm run dev

 # build minimized release for production env
-# Note:
-#     on build env - HANDYNOTE_STATIC_ROOT will be used for build static files
-#     on running env - you export different HANDYNOTE_STATIC_ROOT to overwrite value in static files
 npm run build

 # build and run in production mode